Skip to content

 params:

-• 2: A function determining the content of the instance
+• keywords: the keywords of the instance

 • below: the optional participant below which this instance should be placed.
-If set, this instance will have the same x coordinate as the given value and the y coordinate of the current event
+If set, this instance will have the same x coordinate as the given value and the y coordinate of the current position

-returns: the created actor
+returns: The created instance

 lostMessage

-Is exactly the same as foundMessage, the meaning comes from the direction in which you declare the message
+Is exactly the same as foundMessage, the meaning comes from the direction in which you declare the message.

 params: